MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/communications-between-endpoints.md

     -   Install site system roles in that untrusted forest, with the option to publish site information to that Active Directory forest

-    -   Manage these computers as if they are workgroup computers.
+    -   Manage these computers as if they were workgroup computers.

   When you install site system servers in an untrusted Active Directory forest, the client-to-server communication from clients in that forest is kept within that forest, and Configuration Manager can authenticate the computer by using Kerberos.
 When you publish site information to the client's forest, clients benefit from retrieving site information, such as a list of available management points, from their Active Directory forest, rather than downloading this information from their assigned management point.